 I know, I know.
 The word credit card is scary for some people.
 If you’ve got some credit card debt already, you might be thinking “ummm why would I sign up for another credit card when I already have debt, you’re crazy.”

 If you have unmanageable debt and are struggling with the self control to stop spending, then maybe this isn’t for you.
 But if you’re consistently paying it down or maybe you’ve always been responsible and you don’t even have any debt, then consider getting a travel credit card (TCC) to help with your travel expenses.

 This is the single best advice I can give to afford more travel because at this point, I rarely pay for flights when I travel.
 I save up points from my favorite cards and “buy” my flights through the credit card company, without spending any additional money than I normally would.

 For more information on the best travel credit cards for 2020, head on over to this post.
 You can also follow this link for more information on my personal favorite travel credit card – Chase Sapphire Preferred.

 If this is new territory for you, worry not!
 I wrote an ebook that goes into detail about how this whole TCC system works and how you can get started.
-Click the button below for more info!
+Click the link below for more info!